Your data model is not an API

-This article discusses the difference between data model design and API design, why we often use data models for our APIs, and whether this is the right approach to API design.
-We will also cover some techniques for ensuring that your API design hides your internal implementation details to ensure greater API longevity.
+This article discusses the difference between data model design and API design, and why we often use data models for our APIs.
+We’ll consider whether this is the data model design approach is right for APIs and cover some techniques for ensuring that your API design hides your internal implementation details to ensure greater API longevity.

 Data models are an implementation detail

-Your data model is optimized for the internal details of our application – including the decisions we have made about our programming language, framework, and database vendor.
-If we design our API to directly map to our database, we risk exposing these internal implementation details to our API consumers.
+Your data model is optimized for the internal details of your application – including the decisions you have made about programming language, framework and database vendor.
+This means that, if you design your API to directly map to your database, you risk exposing these internal implementation details to your API consumers.
+Hardly ideal.

 Why do we model our APIs from the data model?

-Teams often choose to model their API from data models for several reasons:
+Teams often choose to model their APIs from data models.
+There are several reasons for this:

-1. It’s familiar – Developers building the API often modelled the data, so a bottom-up approach is often the most comfortable for developers
+1. It’s familiar – developers building the API often modelled the data, so a bottom-up approach is usually the most comfortable for them

-2. It’s faster – Directly mapping a data model to an API is the fastest route for the API provider, when time is limited (and when isn’t our time limited?)
+2. It’s faster – directly mapping a data model to an API is the fastest route for the API provider, when time is limited (and when isn’t it?!)

-3. It’s flexible – We often think that offering finer-grained access via your API allows consumers the greatest flexibility; however, this comes at the expense of slower application performance and more effort at integration time (as we will explore below)
+3. It’s flexible – we often think that offering finer-grained access via your API allows consumers the greatest flexibility; however, this comes at the expense of slower application performance and more effort at integration time (as we explore below)

-Before we make the leap directly from our data model into an API, we need to reconsider what problems data models solve:
+Before you make the leap directly from your data model into an API, it’s important to reconsider what problems data models solve:

 What happens when we expose our data model as an API?

-In the effort to deliver APIs that are familiar, fast, and flexible, we push much of the burden of the API on our consumers:
+In the effort to deliver APIs that are familiar, fast, and flexible, we push much of the burden of the API onto consumers:

 Network chattiness: Exposing link tables as separate API endpoints will cause API “chattiness”, similar to how an n+1 query problem degrades database performance.
 However, while an n+1 problem can be a performance bottleneck for databases, API chattiness will have a devastating impact on API consumption performance due to the many separate HTTP calls necessary to render a single UI screen.